Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Small cell undifferentiated carcinoma

-Small cell undifferentiated carcinoma, also known as extrapulmonary oat cell carcinoma, is a rare, primary malignant tumor that, with conventional light microscopy, is composed of undifferentiated cells and, with ultrastructural or immunohistochemical studies, does not demonstrate neuroendocrine differentiation.
-This is the undifferentiated counterpart of anaplastic small cell carcinoma (Refer to the anaplastic small cell carcinoma section in the Cellular Classification of Salivary Gland Cancer section of this summary for more information.)
+Small cell undifferentiated carcinoma, also known as extrapulmonary oat cell carcinoma, is a rare, primary malignant tumor.
+With conventional light microscopy, it is composed of undifferentiated cells and, with ultrastructural or immunohistochemical studies, does not demonstrate neuroendocrine differentiation.
+This is the undifferentiated counterpart of anaplastic small cell carcinoma.
+For more information, see the Anaplastic small cell carcinoma section.

 In an AFIP review of case files, small cell carcinoma represented 1.8% of all major salivary gland malignancies; the mean age of patients was 56 years.[